Blog · How Cognitor researches ETFs

 Why single-source analysis creates false confidence

-One voice feels decisive.
-It also hides correlated blind spots.
-ETFs sit at the intersection of macro, microstructure, geopolitics, and psychology -- exactly where single-framework errors compound.
+One clean voice feels decisive.
+It also hides correlated blind spots -- the unseen dimensions that every single-lens framework inevitably misses.
+ETFs sit at the intersection of macro policy, corporate microstructure, geopolitical shocks, and crowd psychology.
+That is exactly where single-framework errors compound in the most damaging ways.

 What happens when specialists see the same sleeve differently